ZehraKoksal/SNPtotree/README.md

 ### 4) Additional Information and Contact
-More information on the software are available in our publication: [Coming soon]
+More information on the software are available in our publication: [Paper submitted]

 For reporting bugs, comments or questions, you are welcome to contact zehra.koksal@sund.ku.dk.

 ### 5) Referencing

-Please cite: [Coming soon]
+Please cite: [Paper submitted]